Street care and cleaning Fly-tipping

 • Prioritise hot spot areas

-• Work with key partners, such as, residents, businesses, Police and Environment Agency
+• Work with key partners, such as residents, businesses, police and the Environment Agency

-We will work with private landowners to help with solutions but also reminding them that clearing fly tipping from private land is their responsibility.
+We'll work with private landowners to find solutions, but also remind them that clearing fly tipping from private land is their responsibility.
 Landowners will be made aware that there are penalties for fly tipping that apply if they allow someone to fly-tip on their land.

 Report fly-tipping online